JakeWharton/dumbo/README.md

 # Dumbo Tweet Importer

-Import a Twitter archive into a Mastodon database.
+Import a Twitter archive into a Mastodon account.

 | Twitter                | Mastodon              |
 |------------------------|-----------------------|